 The international artist Gayle Chong Kwan, introduced by the art gallery Alberta Pane, is the winner of the Sustainable Art Prize 2019, which was organized by Sustainable Ca’ Foscari in collaboration with ArtVerona.
-Gayle will develop at Ca’ Foscari the project "Waste Matters" which explores the food waste theme, our relationship with food, the city, our bodies, and the life of waste, through research, online workshops, activities in Venice.
-Gayle Chong Kwan will work with the Ca’ Foscari community of students and academics, to explore waste not simply as ‘matter out of place’ (Douglas) but rather as inextricably enmeshed ‘throbbing, living, vibrant matter’ (Bennett).
-The project will photograph, map, and collect food waste, drawing on the traditions of the herbarium, and paper production.
-The art project is connected to the 12th Goal of the 2030 Agenda of the United Nations for the Sustainable Development dedicated to "Responsible consumption and production" that aims to reflect on the value of food waste, while stimulating a debate on the importance of reducing waste in order to lessen our impact on the environment.
+Gayle developed at Ca’ Foscari the project "Waste Matters" which has explored the food waste theme, our relationship with food, the city, our bodies, and the life of waste, through research, online workshops, activities in Venice.
+Gayle Chong Kwan has worked with the Ca’ Foscari community of students and academics, to explore waste not simply as ‘matter out of place’ (Douglas) but rather as inextricably enmeshed ‘throbbing, living, vibrant matter’ (Bennett).
+The project photographed, mapped, and collected food waste, drawing on the traditions of the herbarium, and paper production.
+The art project was connected to the 12th Goal of the 2030 Agenda of the United Nations for the Sustainable Development dedicated to "Responsible consumption and production" that aims to reflect on the value of food waste, while stimulating a debate on the importance of reducing waste in order to lessen our impact on the environment.

 Gayle Chong Kwan